Cathy93/yana/README.md

 ### Design and Planning Process
 #### White Board Brain Storming
-Before the start of diving into programming this application, various ideas focusing on design and user experience were taken into consideration.
-For example, DuoLingo and Babel applications were used as a inspirational ideas to whiteboard some of the features of the application.
+Before we started diving into coding and programming the learning application, various ideas focusing on design and user experience were taken into consideration.
+For example, DuoLingo and Babel applications were used for inspirational ideas, all thoughts were whiteboarded  and discussed.
 ![whiteboard](https://user-images.githubusercontent.com/22834712/28507813-001c5426-7079-11e7-852d-32ce24ed69a1.png)
 **Figure 2**: Brain Storming Activity

 #### User Stories
 The following were some of the stories used to build the application features.
-- In order to learn another language, I want to listen how the word is pronounced.
+- In order to learn another language, I want to listen how the words are pronounced.
-- In order to learn about Australian Culture, as a Student I want to know some aboriginal words.
+- In order to learn about Australian Aboriginal Culture, as a Student I want to know some aboriginal words.
-- As someone that is learning the aboriginal language, I want to be able to connect with others that are doing the same.
+- As someone that is learning the Aboriginal language, I want to be able to connect with others that are doing the same.
 - As student, I want to be able to see the progress I'm making in the course.

 #### User Experience *UX* Flow